implse/Wav_RIFF_Header/README.md

 Analyse the RIFF header of a `.wav` file.

-Run the script with the `.wav` file to analyse as argument.
+Run the script and pass the `.wav` filename to analyse as argument.
 ```
 python wav_header.py sample.wav
 ```